johnrearden/pa-data-driven-design/README.md

 - The dataset includes information about:
 	- Airplane Meta data such as make and model
-	- Airplane Design Attributes/Paramaters such as Engine type and Wingspan
+	- Airplane Design Features/Paramaters such as Engine type and Wingspan
-	- Airplane Performance Attributes/parameters such as the Airplane's gross weight, Vcruise, service ceiling, rate of climb and range
+	- Airplane Performance Attributes/Parameters such as the Airplane's gross weight, Vcruise, service ceiling, rate of climb and range

-The 1st and 2nd columns are meta data, the 3th to 13th are Design attributes and the 14th to 25th are Performance attributes
+The 1st and 2nd columns are meta data, the 3th to 13th are Design features and the 14th to 25th are Performance attributes

 <br>